 Getting the Binary

-The table below includes links to the binary distributions for Cirrent's WCM for the current (Stretch) and the prior (Jessie) Raspbian operating system.
-If you need the WCM built for another platform, please contact us or send us an email: email@example.com and we can provide you the source to the WCM for you to compile it for your platform.
+The table below includes links to the binary distribution for Cirrent's CA. If you need the CA built for another platform, please contact us or send us an email: email@example.com and we can provide you the source to the CA for you to compile it for your platform.

 If your device runs any other RTOS, contact Cirrent directly to get the reference implementation in C that can be easily ported to most Wi-Fi enabled devices.